Skip to content

 Options:

 • -p, --path <PATH>: Project root directory.
-Also supports --project-root alias.
+Also aliased as --project-root.

 • -c, --config <CONFIG>: Use a custom configuration file path instead of the default .agents/agentsync.toml.